-- Canadian citizens do not need to obtain a visa before entering the U.S. A Canadian citizen simply shows his or her I-20 or DS-2019 at the U.S. border, along with proof of Canadian citizenship.
-Upon entrance into the U.S., a Canadian student should make sure to have his or her I-20 or DS-2019 properly processed and to receive an I-94 card.
+- Citizens of Bermuda and Canada do not need to obtain a visa before entering the U.S. in F-1 or J-1 status.
+A citizen from either country simply shows his or her I-20 or DS-2019 at the U.S. border, along with proof of citizenship.
+Upon entrance into the U.S., either student should make sure to have his or her I-20 or DS-2019 properly processed and to receive an I-94 card.
 Without the I-94 card, students may not be able to fully check-in at WVU.

 - The J-1 visa sometimes carries a two-year home residency requirement.
 The visa holder with the home residency requirement must return to his or her home country for two years after completing the student or scholar program.